| Barry MacDonnell's

 The reason WordPerfect ignores such larger blocks of selected material is that it assumes you want to search in the selection, not search for the selection.
 In fact, it will enable "Search in Selection" in the F&R Options menu.
 It then waits for you to type something in the Find field (it may already have placed the previous search material there).

 This is "working as designed," and it might be what you want to do some of the time.
 Just be aware of what WordPerfect assumes you want to do depending on the size of your selection of material.
 To search for words in the document, keep the selection short.
-Otherwise,WordPerfect will set things up to search inside the selection for whatever you type in the Find field.
+Otherwise,WordPerfect will set things up to search inside the selection for whatever you type in the Find field.The "truncation effect"

-So if you copy a short selected block of text that contains these codes, these items are counted toward the 79 "character" limit when you paste them into the Find field (or let WordPerfect automatically insert them in the Find field with alternative #1 above).
+So if you copy a short selected block of text that contains these codes, these items are counted toward the 79 "character" limit (see above) when you paste them into the Find field (or when you let WordPerfect automatically insert them in the Find field as discussed above).

 Therefore, the block of text might become truncated (cut off at the end) in the Find field.
 Since the F&R field is relatively small, you might not notice this with a long sentence, and therefore you might not replace what you expect to replace when your click Replace or Replace All.

 Moreover, as with merely selecting large blocks of text, copying and pasting a selection larger that 79 characters/codes also causes WordPerfect to enable "Search in Selection" in the F&R Options menu.
 This is probably not what you want.

 Again, it is best to keep your selections short unless you really intend to search inside the selection itself.

 [Incidentally, finding and replacing large blocks of text in multiple locations in often-used documents can be easily done with text variables.]An alternative